Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: System-bath Matsubara Dynamics

 To gauge how well this approximation is likely to work, we mention one point in its favour, and one against.
 First, it was noted in refs.~\onlinecite{Ivanov2010} and \onlinecite{Benson2021} that one can eliminate the Matsubara phase by decorrelating the initial distribution in the TCF, instead of by analytic continuation.
 When applied to the initial distribution of the bath modes

 in \eqn{eq:matsubara_tcf_direct_product}, this `decorrelation approximation' gives

 If we then retrace the steps in Secs.~IIIA and B (minus the analytic continuation of the bath modes), we obtain \eqnn{really}{eq:noise_real_sampling}.
-Hence, the real-noise approximation is equivalent to decorrelating the initial distribution of bath modes as in \eqn{messy}, but the Matsubara dynamics is exact.
-We might therefore expect the errors due to neglecting $\text{Im}[R_n^{\mathbb{C}}(t)]$ to be minor, unless the system dynamics is affected strongly by correlations between bath modes before the TCF decorrelates---which seems unlikely.
+Hence, the neglect of the imaginary component of the noise is equivalent to approximating the initial distribution (by decorrelating the bath modes as in \eqn{messy}), but it makes no approximation to the Matsubara dynamics equations of motion.
+We might therefore expect the errors due to neglecting $\text{Im}[R_n^{\mathbb{C}}(t)]$ to be minor, since the neglect of correlations between the bath-modes will only take effect when bath modes with different $n$ have had sufficient time to interact via the system potential $V$.
 However, the use of \eqn{messy} also shows that the neglect of $\text{Im}[R_n^{\mathbb{C}}(t)]$ modifies the quantum fluctuation-dissipation relations of \eqn{both} to

 In other words, the Matsubara dynamics of the bath is insufficiently ergodic\footnote{Presumably because the dynamics conserves the Matsubara phase.} for it to recover completely from the initial decorrelation of $X_{\alpha n}$ and $P_{\alpha \mybar{n}}$, which prevents it from thermostatting correctly.
 We can therefore expect the real-noise approximation to the TCF not to tend to the exact $t\to\infty$ limit.
-In Sec.~IV, we find numerically that these errors are small for sufficiently strong bath strengths and the stability gained by neglecting $\text{Im}[R_n^{\mathbb{C}}(t)]$ is considerable.
+In Sec.~IV, we find numerically that these errors decrease with increase in bath strength and the stability gained by neglecting $\text{Im}[R_n^{\mathbb{C}}(t)]$ is considerable.